jacobdensford/jacobdensford.com/empire-flame/house-rules.md

 ## Inspiration

-Inspiration can be spent to turn disadvantage or a regular role into advantage, or to reroll an attack role, save, or ability check (including extra dice from advantage or disadvantage).
+Inspiration can be spent to turn a regular role or disadvantage into advantage, or to reroll an attack role, save, or ability check (including extra dice from advantage or disadvantage), keeping the chosen result.

 Inspiration can be handed out at any time at the DM's discretion.
-However, certain situations always grant inspiration:
+However, certain situations always grant inspiration (call this out to the DM when they happen):

-- At the start of a session
+- Cashing in a luck coin
-- For cashing in a luck coin
+- By acting out personality traits, ideals, bonds, or flaws, especially when such actions put characters in harm's way
-- By acting out personality traits, ideals, bonds, or flaws, especially when such actions put characters in harm's way (call this out to the DM so they know what you're doing)
+- By solving problems in a unique, impressive, and clever way
 - After rolling a critical failure (can be used on any subsequent rolls, but not on the failed roll that just happened)
-- After rolling a critical success a character can grant one of their companions inspiration, but does not gain inspiration themselves
+- After rolling a critical success a character may grant one of their companions inspiration, but does not gain inspiration themselves
 - Gain one point of exhaustion in exchange for inspiration (characters can keep gaining inspiration and rerolling the same roll, gaining one additional point of exhaustion each time until they have six points of exhaustion and begin making death saves, at which point their roll automatically succeeds)

 ## Leveling Up